AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex5.md

 ![demo](./images/module135/40.png)

-Let's now analyze if customers who visited the **Cancel Service**-page on the website also called the callcenter, and what the outcome was.
+Let's now analyze if customers who visited the **Cancel Service** page on the website also called the callcenter, and what the outcome was.

 Under the dimensions, find **Call Interaction Type**.
 Drag and drop it to replace the first interaction on the right within the **Flow Visualization**.